schappim/mBot-Gitbook/section-3-chapter-15-motor-control.md

 \[Image 2.16.2: The described Scratch blocks and the corresponding Arduino text\]

 We right click, now, on the program and upload it.
 We should first make sure, of course, that we are connected to the appropriate COM port, like we saw in the previous chapter.
-We might also want to hold the mBot up because it is going to start running the sketch immediately and the wheels are going to start spinning.
+We might also want to hold the mBot up because it is going to run the sketch immediately and the wheels are going to start spinning.

 After uploading the program we should see the wheels spinning for 5 seconds and then stop.